biosustain/co/docs/quickstart.rst

 Strain inheritance
 ------------------

-In addition to DNA components, `colib` can track changes in haploid microbial organisms. :class:`HaploidOrganism` can track added, changed, or deleted DNA components---such as chromosomes or plasmids---and aggregate features contained in the strains.
+In addition to DNA components, `co` can track changes in haploid microbial organisms. :class:`HaploidOrganism` can track added, changed, or deleted DNA components---such as chromosomes or plasmids---and aggregate features contained in the strains.